jgbharris/code-test-10.04.2021/README.md

 ## The page should be responsive:

-This was achieved using Media queries
+This was achieved using Media queries in Dog.css

-There should be a button to allow the user to fetch a new set of 8 random dogs The gallery will initially be empty until the user clicks the button for the first time The page will need support common formats such as png, jpg, gif, mp4 and webm results Any videos should play automatically
+## There should be a button to allow the user to fetch a new set of 8 random dogs

+The button is in the Gallery Page component and initiates the fetch using the onClick prop.

+ ## The gallery will initially be empty until the user clicks the button for the first time

+ The Gallery Page component uses a ternary to map over the Dog component however if no dog data exists it renders empty divs.

+## The page will need support common formats such as png, jpg, gif, mp4 and webm results

+The Dog component contains a switch statement that gets the file extension and then conditionally renders an image or video

+## Any videos should play automatically

+I used the React Player library (https://www.npmjs.com/package/react-player) for videos and set the playing prop to true to ensure videos played automartically.